 Idea

 Higher inductive types (HITs) are a generalization of inductive types in homotopy type theory.
-Like a quotient inductive types, they define constructors, and ‘identity types’ specified by indexed identity equations between terms called path constructors, but extend the notion of path constructors to allow for higher path constructors which spececify identity types between identity types.
+Like quotient inductive types, they are specified by point constructors together with ordinary path constructors, but HITs also allow higher path constructors, that is, constructors whose targets are iterated identity types.

 Semantics